VladaAlek/find-mysterious-word/README.md

 ## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
+When you create the app, you will need to add two build packs from the _Settings_ tab.
 The ordering is as follows:

 1. `heroku/python`
 2. `heroku/nodejs`